tango-controls/pytango/doc/itango/highlights.rst

             ITango [4]: Att<tab>
             Attribute       AttributeError  AttributeProxy

-    - The tango :class:`PyTango.Database` object to which the itango session is currently connected
+    - The Tango :class:`Database` object to which the itango session is currently connected

       .. sourcecode:: itango